Hålogaland Teater: History

 Early productions tended to highlight political and social issues, but this radical edge faded as the theatre diversified.
 Originally it operated across all three counties in the region, but since the foundation of the Nordland Teater, it has focused mainly on Troms and Finnmark.

 Its first permanent theatre space was found in 1984, at the new arts centre (Kulturhuset) in Tromsø.
-In 1986 actor and director Bernhard Ramstad got the job as theater manager.
+In 1986 actor and director Bernhard Ramstad got a job as a theater manager.